Skip to main content

 Balance social and solo meals ⚖️

-If eating alone often feels heavy, plan occasional shared meals with friends, coworkers, or family.
+If eating alone frequently feels heavy, intentionally plan shared meals with friends, family, or coworkers.
+A balance between connection and solitude helps both experiences feel healthier and more supportive.

 🌸 Turning Solitude into Nourishment